Web site: www.skemramblers.org.uk

 Please do not peel off the name labels as it helps to show who has returned the maps.
 Please leave them at the front of the coach with the first aid kits.
 Thanks

-We are looking to recruit quite a few new members so if you know anyone who might like to join us please ask them to try us out and book on a walk with our new booking officer Evelyn.
+We are looking to recruit quite a few new members so if you know anyone who might like to join us please ask them to try us out and book on a walk with our booking officer Evelyn.
 Email via the contacts page.

 We do not print one each as some people look at the web version, and we also have couples who are happy with one between two.
 But we do print enough so that if anyone would like their own copy they can have one.
-So, if you would like your own copy please ask Hazel for one.
+So, if you would like your own copy please ask for one.

 It has been decided that officers emails will no longer be posted on the website for privacy reasons, although they will be printed on membership cards, and relevant ones on the printed version of the coach notes.
 So, if you do not have the email addresses you will need to go through general enquiries in future.